l3nz/cli-matic/examples/bb/README.md

-# Scripting with Babashka
+# Scripting with Ba*bash*ka

 Babashka is a native, stand-alone Clojure interpreter built for scripting - https://github.com/babashka/babashka

-This is the time it takes to run a scimple script from JMV/Clojure
+This is the time it takes to run a simple script from JMV/Clojure:

 		./toycalc.clj  4.49s user 0.15s system 295% cpu 1.569 total

-This is the same script in Babashka
+This is the same script in Babashka:

-		./toycalc.bb  0.43s user 0.04s system 96% cpu 0.484 total
+		./toycalc.bb  0.43s user 0.04s system 74% cpu 0.484 total

 'nuff said, right?